Leah-Harden/The-Perfect-Note-Taker/README.md

 ## Installation

-You need to npm i before anything works.
+You need to npm I before anything works.

 ## Deployment